Last Updated 3 months by Emily Standley-Allard

 Staying on top of social media to build your brand and following and social media monitoring tools can do more than track what people are saying about you on Facebook.

 Marketing yourself well on social media needs a very strong strategy and there comes the real challenge.
 First of all, let me explain what exactly strategy is.

-It is a well planned tactical strategy to define the main aim of your social media presence, your goals and to set parameters deciding what to achieve and how to achieve it.
+It is a well-planned tactical plan to define the main aim of your social media presence, your goals and to set parameters deciding what to achieve and how to achieve it.

 After all what are you really using social media for?
-To get more likes?
+To get more likes.
 More followers?
 More engagement?
-As a networking tool?
+To us it as a networking tool or display your knowledge?